victor-develop/conway-gof/readme.md

 By using these injection you can simulate a completely predicatable test against the state changes of the game board.
 See `./solution/ts_code/server/tests/set-api-service.spec.ts`

 #### Events

 Different components depend on `IEventBus` to coordinates with each other.
-For example:
-- server and clients talks using `ApiEvents`
-- at client side, `:Client` and `:GameApi` communicates with `ApiEvents` and `playerEventType`
+Theses files defined the event keys:

+ - `apiEvents`: ./solution/ts_code/common/src/api/api-events
+ - `socketEvents`: ./solution/ts_code/common/src/api/socket-events

+The major events happened between server and clients is shown below (error events omitted):

 #### Logging
 This project used [bunyan](https://github.com/trentm/node-bunyan) for logging implementation of the `ILogger` interface.